Wednesday, June 5, 2024

 Exodus 30:14, Leviticus 27:3 and Numbers 26:2-4 tell us that about 20 is when The Torah considered someone legally an Adult Citizen of the Congregation.
 Numbers 1:3 and 2 Chronicles 25:5 also say 20 is the minimum age you could serve in the Military.

 However since I view New Testament water Baptism as evolving out of the Water Immersion ritual that was part of consecrating the Aaronic Priesthood (Exodus 29:4, 40:12 and Leviticus 8:6) applied to the Priesthood of All believers Doctrine that only Congregational Polity practicing Christians even pretend to take seriously.
-Age statements related to the Levites specifically may be more worth looking at.
+Age milestones related to the Levites specifically may be worth looking at.

 In Numbers 8:24 the age of 25 is when Levites start waiting upon the service of the Congregation, but in Numbers 4:3-47 the age of 30 is when they started to do the work of the Congregation.

 One of the arguments against Infant Baptism being the original norm of the Church is the clear evidence that early Christian Tradition going back to at least the 2nd Century said 5 years of Catechism was necessary before Baptism This tradition remains formally in-place after Infant Baptism was standardized but is applied only to adult converts.
-But that combination makes no sense, why can Infants be Baptized right away but adults need to prepared to know what they are committing to?
+But that combination makes no sense, why can Infants be Baptized right away but adults need to be prepared to know what they are committing to?

-So I think either 25 was originally the Minimum age to begin Catechism and then 30 when 5 years have passed since then for Baptism, or Catechism could begin at 20 with 25 for Baptism and another five years before you can be considered an "Elder".
-I don't think NT use of Presbyter meant Elder or Senior in the old age sense but more closer in application to the Japanese honorific Sempai.
-I think Congregational polity denominations often cede to much ground to Presbyterians and Episcopalians on how to define those words.
+So I think either 25 was originally the Minimum age to begin Catechism and then 30 when 5 years have passed for Baptism, or Catechism could begin at 20 with 25 for Baptism and another five years before you can be considered an "Elder".
+I don't think NT use of Presbyter meant Elder or Senior in the old age sense but more closer in application to the Japanese honorific Sempai, I think Congregational polity denominations often cede to much ground to Presbyterians and Episcopalians on how to define those words.

 So 20 as the minimum age for even beginning to prepare for Baptism in my view should also be the minimum age of Consent for Sex and Marriage.
 But I can even sympathize with raising that to 25 based on the science about how the Brian isn't fully developed till 25.